ESA-APEx/apex_documentation/propagation/porting.md

 ## Pathway to Onboarding

 Once your algorithm has been successfully ported into an APEx-compliant technology, the next step is to onboard it through the [Algorithm Onboarding](onboarding.md) service.
-This process ensures that your algorithm is not only ready for execution but also published in the **APEx Algorithm Catalogue**, making it accessible to a wider community.
+This step ensures that your algorithm is not only ready for execution but also published in the **APEx Algorithm Catalogue**, making it accessible to a wider community.
 By being part of the APEx ecosystem, your algorithm can be reused and scaled by other users and projects, significantly increasing its visibility and impact.
 This approach helps to maximize the value of your work, fostering collaboration